sulu/docs/detail-specification/100-basic/DET-106-Widgets.md

-# SplitView
+# Widgets

-The Splitview Component enables the developer to develop a widget based overview for example a contact.
+The Widgets feature enables the developer to develop a widget-based overview which can be used, for example, to display further information for a contact.

 __Parts:__

 * Backend:
   * Controller to handle request
-  * Service for rendering SplitView content
+  * Service for rendering the content of the widgets
   * Private Service for each Widget with a special Tag
   * CompilerPass to compile tags for a service ID
 * Frontend: